software-students-fall2023/4-containerized-app-exercise-team-random-seed-2/README.md

 7. To go back to the Transcript Log home page, click on the Transcript Log link.

 Please note that the machine learning client only accepts audios of .wav files.
+One way is to use [audacity](https://www.audacityteam.org/) to record a video message in wav format.

 ## Project 4 Taskboard
 [Taskboard](https://github.com/orgs/software-students-fall2023/projects/92)